alexellis/k3sup/README.md

 ### Create a multi-master (HA) setup with embedded etcd

-As of k3s `v1.19.1+k3s1` a HA multi-master (multi-server in k3s terminology) configuration is available through embedded etcd.
-A quorum of servers will be required, which means having at least three nodes.
+In k3s `v1.19.5+k3s1` a HA multi-master (multi-server in k3s terminology) configuration is available called "embedded etcd".
+A quorum of servers will be required, which means having an odd number of nodes and least three.
+[See more](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/)

-This approach is still considered experimental by Rancher, see the SQL-backed instructions for production-ready clusters.

-> Note that with older versions of k3s, these instructions will create a dqlite cluster.
-Dqlite was subsequently removed from k3s.

 * Initialize the cluster with the first server